 - Diabetes.
 Having type 1 or type 2 diabetes increases your risk of preeclampsia and postpartum preeclampsia.

 - Postpartum eclampsia.
 Postpartum eclampsia is essentially postpartum preeclampsia plus seizures.
 Postpartum eclampsia can permanently damage vital organs, including your brain, eyes, liver and kidneys.

 - Pulmonary edema.
 This life-threatening lung condition occurs when excess fluid develops in the lungs.

 - Stroke.
 A stroke occurs when the blood supply to part of the brain is interrupted or severely reduced, depriving brain tissue of oxygen and food.
 A stroke is a medical emergency.

 - Thromboembolism.
 Thromboembolism is the blockage of a blood vessel by a blood clot that travels from another part of the body.
 This condition is also a medical emergency.

 - HELLP syndrome.
-HELLP syndrome — which stands for hemolysis (the destruction of red blood cells), elevated liver enzymes and low platelet count — can be life-threatening.
+HELLP syndrome — which stands for hemolysis, elevated liver enzymes and low platelet count — can be life-threatening.
+Hemolysis is the destruction of red blood cells.

-There's no known way to prevent postpartum preeclampsia.
-The best way to take care of yourself is to know the signs and symptoms of postpartum preeclampsia.
+Your doctor may recommend taking baby aspirin (81 milligrams) to prevent preeclampsia during your next pregnancy.
+Your doctor may also encourage you to have an active lifestyle and to eat a healthy diet.
 Don't be afraid to contact your health care provider if you have questions or concerns about your health as you recover from childbirth.